rohgoyal/getting-started/bluemix/setup-rate-limiting/README.md

    ![](./images/demoplan.png)

-## Stage & publish an updated product to the Sandbox catalog
+## Stage & publish an updated Product to the Sandbox Catalog

-In previous examples, you may have published your product using the test tool, which calls your API with a pre-supplied test application's credentials.
-However, this test application is not subject to rate limits, so we will need to create a new application here for rate limiting purposes.
+In previous examples, you may have published your Product by using the test tool, which calls your API with pre-supplied test application credentials.
+However, this test application is not subject to rate limits, so we need to create a new application for rate limiting purposes.
 [Reference: API Connect Knowledge Center](https://www.ibm.com/support/knowledgecenter/SSFS6T/com.ibm.apic.toolkit.doc/tapim_create_product.html)

-1. Click the icon to *stage* the product to the **Sandbox** catalog.
-This action adds your Draft product changes to the selected catalog.
+1. Click the Publish icon to *stage* the Product to the **Sandbox** Catalog.
+This action adds your draft product changes to the selected catalog.
 We need to *publish* the product changes next, to make them available to consumers via the Developer Portal.
    ![](./images/stageproduct.png)
 2. Click **>>** to open the navigation menu.
    ![](./images/navigate.png)